KeeVeeGames/ArrayList.gml/README.md

 The advantages over ds_list or other struct realizations are: garbage collected, [fast sort function](https://github.com/KeeVeeGames/quicksort.gml), `[]` accessor and referencing as an array.

-ArrayList is GC-friendly as it's basically an array inside of a struct so need to manually destroy it as you do with the ds_list (although you can use `delete` on a ArrayList to dispose it explicitly).
+ArrayList is GC-friendly as it's basically an array inside of a struct so no need to manually destroy it as you do with the ds_list (although you can use `delete` on a ArrayList to dispose it explicitly).

 There are some methods, including analogues of corresponding ds_list functions such as: [`add`](../../wiki/API-Reference#addvalue), [`remove`](../../wiki/API-Reference#removepos), [`insert`](../../wiki/API-Reference#insertpos-value), [`sort`](../../wiki/API-Reference#sortascending), [`shuffle`](../../wiki/API-Reference#shuffle), [`reverse`](../../wiki/API-Reference#reverse), [`copy`](../../wiki/API-Reference#copysource) and other.